How To Measure Your Body Fat? Are You Healthy?

 Hence, finding the percent of bodyfat (see table) you actually have on your body is more important to assess your health status than simply relying on the scale or looks.

-How to find out the fat percent then?
+Methods to find out the fat percent

 There are numerous ways to do so commercially or at home.
 The accuracy, easy of use and cost differs greatly between each method.
 Here are some of the common ways: